Authenticate against Azure resources with Azure Arc-enabled servers

 • Azure Resource Manager configures the identity on the server by updating the Azure Instance Metadata Service (IMDS) identity endpoint for Windows or Linux with the service principal client ID and certificate.
 The endpoint is a REST endpoint accessible only from within the server using a well-known, non-routable IP address.
 This service provides a subset of metadata information about the Azure Arc-enabled server to help manage and configure it.

-The environment of a managed-identity-enabled server will be configured with the following variables on a Windows Azure Arc-enabled server:
+The environment of a managed-identity-enabled server is configured with the following variables on an Azure Arc-enabled server:

 • IMDS_ENDPOINT: The IMDS endpoint IP address http://localhost:40342 for Azure Arc-enabled servers.